 Simon knew better than to argue.
 “Okay.
 Hey, I’ve been playing that Coltrane record you lent me.
-Blew my mind!”
+It’s fantastic!”

 Simon opened his eyes, and grinned.
-“Yeah, it’s fantastic!”
+“Yeah, I love it!”

 “I saw the Boston Symphony Orchestra perform it live in 1930.
 I was 10.
 Serge Koussevitzky was the conductor.
 They made it into a record.”